DonPanino/RsNXT/README.md

-# OpenNXT - RS3 919
+# OpenNXT

-A RS3 RSPS framework targeted at NXT, the goal is to stay up-to-date with RS3

-# Discord

-We have a Discord server you can join! https://discord.gg/u5p4w3zjjx
+Project is to update OpenNXT to latest build 945

 # Tooling